loechel/praesentationen/plone-and-python-community.rst

 .. note::

     The year is 1996.
     This man, the CTO of Digital Creations in Fredericksburg, VA is on a plane to the International Python Conference in California.
     Jim is scheduled to give a tutorial about CGI programming and so he spends the flight learning the specification.
     He’s got some ideas about how to improve it, and on the flight home he designs what would become Bobo, the first Web Object Publishing System.

-    background-image: images/flight-seat.jpg

 ----